drmagu/Vignettes-of-Python/2 Python Include Dill with Pickles/README.md

 # How to use the examples given
 * First, try *dump_me.py*.
     * this creates *my_func.pkl*
-    * it reads it bacj just fine
+    * it reads it back just fine
 * Then *load_me.py*
     * this fails, as it can not retrieve the function
 * We repeat the exercise with *dump_me2.py* and *load_me2.py*